CZ-NIC/fred-docs/AdminManual/PeriodicTasks.rst

 Regular procedure
 ^^^^^^^^^^^^^^^^^

 ..
-Important:: This task is critical for Registry operation!
+Important:: This task is critical for Registry operation, it must be set up!

 **Task command**::